Skip Global navigation and goto content

 Environmental Public Health (EPH) works to prevent diseases of environmental origin, focusing on prevention, preparedness, and education.
 EPH measures are implemented through routine monitoring, education, surveillance and sampling of facilities and conditions that may contribute to the occurrence or transmission of disease.
 Authority for this program stems from the Legislature through Chapter 381, Florida Statutes.
 More details about the EPH program areas are available by clicking on the topic in the left menu.

-For more information on specific programs, please visit the Department of Health's website or call (863) 993-4601.
+For more information on specific programs, please visit the Florida Department of Health's website or call 863-993-4601.

 Introducing Florida Tracking Data